Intelligence Inertia: Physical Isomorphism and Applications: Experiments

 This framework suggests that architectural design is essentially a problem of \textbf{dynamical balancing}.
 The objective of this experiment is to identify the optimal ``geodesic'' for structural progress by testing three specific predictions:

 \begin{enumerate} \item \textbf{Limitations of Single-Axis Optimization}: Improving an architecture along only one dimension—either by smoothing the internal manifold (optimizing $dS_R$, e.g., via residual connections \cite{he2016deep}) or by increasing inductive biases (optimizing $dS_{ext}$, e.g., via multi-scale features)—will fail to achieve global energy minimality.
 Such systems inevitably encounter a bottleneck of diminishing returns as their Rule Density deviates from the optimal regime. \item \textbf{Orthogonal Synchronous Evolution}: We hypothesize that the most efficient evolutionary path requires internal effort and external feedback to be optimized in synchronization.
-This keeps the system velocity dynamically anchored near $v \approx 0.5$, the point of \textbf{Energy Equipartition} \cite{huang1987statistical}, where the resistance to structural change is minimized. \item \textbf{Saddle-Shaped Decay Surface}: Macroscopically, while learning costs decay as architectural rules improve, this decay is non-linear.
+This keeps the system velocity dynamically anchored near $v \approx 0.5$, the point of \textbf{Energy Equipartition} \cite{huang1987statistical} (a balanced allocation of computational budget between internal weight reconfiguration and external representation learning), where the resistance to structural change is minimized. \item \textbf{Saddle-Shaped Decay Surface}: Macroscopically, while learning costs decay as architectural rules improve, this decay is non-linear.
 We predict the cost surface on the R-S Manifold will exhibit a characteristic \textbf{Saddle} geometry \cite{dauphin2014identifying}, where the steepest descent is achieved through a ``Zig-Zag'' path that alternates between rule-refinement and state-expansion. \end{enumerate}